Varathane vs Minwax — Which is the Best for Your Project?

 mixing Minwax Water-Based, Oil-Modified Polyurethane

-However, if you are going to combine the oil-based and water-based Varathane and Minwax, you need to use a Shellac in between them.
-Shellac can combine two different Minwax and Varathane wood stains to stick together.
+However, if you are going to combine oil-based and water-based Varathane and Minwax, you need to use Shellac.
+This oil can combine two different Minwax and Varathane wood stains to stick together.

 Can I Apply Minwax Over Varathane?